|

 There is much advice available and an excellent Security Manual has

-been produced by the UK Council for Museums Archives and Libraries
+been produced by the Museums, Libraries and Archives

-Security Group (now called Re:source).
+Security Group (Now ACE).
 In addition there is the Museum

 When assessing risk one of your inputs should be theft statistics.